 ACC levies are collected from all New Zealanders who work or own a business.
 This money is then used to fund ACC’s universal coverage for injury claims for all New Zealanders, regardless of employment status.

-For permanent/salaried earners, ACC levies are paid as part of your PAYE Income Tax.
-This happens automatically, which means permanent/salaried employees don’t need to think or worry about ACC.
+Permanent/salaried earners pay their ACC levies as part of their PAYE Income Tax.
+It’s all automatic, meaning that they don’t need to think or worry about ACC.

-This is true even if you earn just a small amount self-employed income in addition to a permanent/salaried role.
-In that case, you would still be required to pay ACC levies in proportion to your self-employed income.
+This is true even if you don’t earn much self-employed income, and mainly rely on your permanent/salaried role.
+You’re still required to pay ACC levies in proportion to your self-employed income.
 Check out our ACC guide for sole traders.

-For an self-employed individual, your ACC levy is made up of three components:
+For self-employed people, your ACC payment is made up of three different levies:

-- Earners’ Levy - this funds injuries that happen during everyday, non-work activities
+- this helps funds cover for injuries that happen during everyday, non-work activities

-- Work Levy - this levy funds injuries that happen at work
+- this helps funds cover for injuries that happen at work

 Declaring Your Industry or Type of Work